Giants @ Guardians Gamethread

-After a very fun first game of the series, the San Francisco Giants and Cleveland Guardians are back in action for game number two.
-And for devoted Bay Area sports fans, this serves as an appetizer ahead of the Golden State Warriors playoff game against the Denver Nuggets tonight.
+It’s series finale time.
+After this third straight game against the Cleveland Guardians, the San Francisco Giants will head to the Big Apple for four straight against the New York Mets, before heading to the nation’s capital.

+And it’s morning baseball for those of us on the west coast!

-The Giants are turning to righty Anthony DeSclafani, who was hot and cold in his first game of the season, when he allowed eight hits and a walk in 3.2 innings, but limited the damage to two runs and struck out five.
-In 2021 he had a 3.17 ERA and a 3.62 FIP, with 152 strikeouts to 42 walks in 167.2 innings.
+The Giants are giving the ball to lefty Alex Wood, who allowed five hits, one walk, and two earned runs in his first start of the year, with six strikeouts in 4.1 innings.
+A year ago he posted a 3.83 ERA and a 3.48 FIP, with 152 strikeouts to 39 walks in 138.2 innings.

-On the other side of things is righty Cal Quantrill, who is also making his second start of the year.
-Quantrill allowed four hits, one walk, and two earned runs in five innings in his first start, though he had just two strikeouts.
-His 2021 was interesting, as he posted a 2.89 ERA but a 4.07 FIP, with 121 strikeouts to 47 walks in 149.2 innings.
+On the other side is yet another righty from the Guardians, Aaron Civale.
+In his first start of the year, Civale allowed four hits, three walks, and two earned runs in 3.1 innings, with three strikeouts.
+In 2021 he had a 3.84 ERA, a 4.83 FIP, and 99 strikeouts to 31 walks in 124.1 innings.

 Lineups